From the official release notes:

 No, there's still no DM 'push', and I'm not sure this will ever be possible under Windows 10 Mobile.
 But hey, once you're in the PWA it's becoming a fuller and fuller Twitter experience.

-Enjoy the mode toggling, enjoy night mode, enjoy the 280 character compatibility and tweetstorm feature, enjoy the layout, text size options, and search functionality, this application now trumps third party options like Tweetium UWP because of recent Twitter changes which knocked push notifications on the head.
+Enjoy the multiple account support, enjoy mode toggling, enjoy night mode, enjoy the 280 character compatibility and tweetstorm feature, enjoy the layout, text size options, and search functionality, this application now trumps third party options like Tweetium UWP because of recent Twitter changes which knocked push notifications on the head.

 PS.
 See also my general round-up of ways to access Twitter under Windows 10 Mobile.